-Rotterdam, 23 February 2022 PricewaterhouseCoopers Accountants N.V.
+Rotterdam, 21 February 2023 PricewaterhouseCoopers Accountants N.V.

-Originally signed by M.P.A.
+Original has been signed by M.P.A.
 Corver RA

-Appendix to our auditor's report on the financial statements 2021 of Telefonica Europe B.V.
+Appendix to our auditor's report on the financial statements 2022 of Telefonica Europe B.V.

 In addition to what is included in our auditor's report, we have further set out in this appendix our responsibilities for the audit of the financial statements and explained what an audit involves.